-This Healthy Vegan Paella with Chickpeas and Veggie Sausage is a simple one pan meal packed with protein, veggies and healthy fat that the whole family will love.
+This healthy Vegan Paella made with chickpeas and veggie sausage is a simple one-pan meal that is packed with protein, veggies, and healthy fats!

-Traditionally, paella is a rice based dish that originated in Valencia Spain.
-The word paella actually means frying pan so it essentially is a one pan rice dish cooked with vegetables, aromatics and either seafood or meat.
+Traditionally, paella is a rice-based dish that originated in Valencia, Spain.
+The word paella actually means frying pan so it essentially is a one-pan rice dish cooked with vegetables, aromatics, and either seafood or meat.
+This vegan paella is my at-home take on the dish.
+You can check out this post from The Guardian for information about traditional paella.

 Whole Grain Parboiled Brown Rice — You can use any other kind of rice but it will change the cooking time and possibly the liquid as well.
 If you’re switching things up, keep an eye on the pan to make sure it doesn’t get too dry, and if it does, before the rice is cooked, you can add some more broth.